Vani Harikrishna

 Vani Harikrishna is an Indian film playback singer and music director, who works in South Indian films, primarily in Kannada cinema.
 She has composed, written and sung several devotional songs before entering into the film playback singing.
 She won Karnataka State Award for her rendition of "Madhuvana Karedare" song from the film Inthi Ninna Preethiya.
 Vani debuted as a film composer with the 2013 film Loosegalu.
-Currently Jury member of Sa-Re-Ga-Ma-Pa singing reality show aired in Zee Kannada.

 Family

 Vani was born into a family of musicians.
 Her grandfather, G. K. Venkatesh, was a music composer of Kannada cinema.
 She is married to V. Harikrishna, a music director and has a son named Aditya.